mullue/timeseries_blog/4_Anomaly_detection_with_RCF_and_DeepAR/Readme.md

 rcf.fit(rcf.record_set(s.to_numpy()))
 ```

-Next, you will deploy the model for inference after the training job is finished.
-Since all the details regarding trained model are recorded in the rcf Estimator object declared in the learning step, deployment process can be done simply by calling the rcf.deploy() function.
-And, when deploying, we are passing another instance resource again.
-This sturcture allows you to designate appropriate resources for training or inference tasks.
+Next, we will deploy the model for inference after the training job is finished.
+Since all the details regarding trained model are recorded in the RCF Estimator object declared in the learning step, deployment process can be done simply by calling the rcf.deploy() function.
+When deploying, we pass another instance resource again.
+This structure allows you to designate appropriate resources for training or inference tasks.

 ```python
 rcf_inference = rcf.deploy(